Best 7 Days In Croatia – Top 7 day Itineraries

 Hvar

 The island of Hvar is a magnet for those who want to enjoy the good life.
 Just off the mainland and easily reached from Split, it’s known for its hidden coves and secluded beaches that attract a combination of high-end travelers and backpackers to its shores.
-Though also renowned for its party atmosphere, Hvar also hides several quiet hamlets to soak up some down-to-earth Mediterranean vibes.

 Lokrum

 Catch a ferry from Dubrovnik, and you’ll be on the island of Lokrum in just 10 minutes.
 The island feels worlds away from the touristed Old Town of Dubrovnik and is clad with oak forests and pines.
-There’s also a history on Lokrum, most notably in the form of a Benedictine monastery.
-Game of Thrones fans will find a replica of the Iron Throne here — a photo opportunity for many tourists.

 Rovinj

 Also known by its Italian name, Rovigno, Rovinj is an attractive port town that has been dubbed “The Pearl of the Istrian Peninsula.”
-The Old Town here is made up of handsome Venetia” architecture, cut through by narrow lanes and dotted with attractive squares.
+The charming Old Town here is made up of handsome Venetian architecture, cut through by narrow lanes and dotted with attractive squares.
 In the peak of summer, Rovinj gets busy with vacationers who stay in the nearby resort hotels along the coast.

 Mljet National Park